 The drive along Meadows in the Sky Parkway in Mount Revelstoke National Park offers incredible mountain views.
 The parkway provides a scenic 26 km drive and will take about one hour to reach the top.
 With a few key stops and short hikes, allow at least three hours if you are short on time.

-There is snow is in the park from October through to July.
-The parkway is closed in the winter due to heavy snowfall from October until sometime in late June.
+The park has snow from October through July.
+The parkway is closed in the winter due to heavy snowfall from October until late June.

 In March, the snow often reaches a depth of 4 metres.
-The only trees that withstand the wet, heavy snow and the winds of winter, are the Englemann spruce and the subalpine fir, shown in the pictures below.
+The only trees that withstand the wet, heavy snow and winter winds are the Englemann spruce and the subalpine fir, shown in the pictures below.

-Don’t miss our suggestions to help start plan your next adventure.
-Here are few you may be interested in:
+Don’t miss our suggestions to help you start planning your next adventure.
+Here are a few you may be interested in:

 – Top 10 scenic drives in Canada that will leave you in awe